ChristAlva1608/ChristAlva1608/README.md

-- 👋 Hi, I’m Christ Alva
+- 👋 Hi, I’m Mai Ton Dang Khanh
 - 👀 I’m interested in playing badminton and learning new languages
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science at Bach Khoa University
 - 📫 How to reach me: maitondangkhanh.2003@gmail.com
 - 🇻🇳 I'm from Vietnam